 The connectedness of Crosby allows wildlife utilization by wide-ranging species such as river otter, white tailed deer, raccoon, red fox, bobcat and, believe it or not, North American beaver.
-The beavers have lived up to their reputation and caused drainage problems by building dams across drainage culverts.
-We like having them around anyway!
+The beavers sometimes cause drainage problems by building dams across drainage points but we like having them around anyway!
+They are a beneficial member of the bottomland swamp ecosystem!

 Birds abound!
 It is an important breeding site for the Prothonotary Warbler, which returns from Central America each year to Crosby from April through August.
-Rusty Blackbirds have been seen there occasionally during wintering and migration periods.
-There is a vulture roost on the west end of the property that has become the primary residence of local vultures, both turkey and black.
-It’s not uncommon to see 200 to 300 vultures roosting there.
-In all, over 100 species of birds have been documented on the site.
+Rusty Blackbirds (a declining species) have been seen there occasionally during wintering and migration periods.
+There are always great birds to see and signs of wildlife activity to enjoy when visiting Crosby.

 The presence of Crosby as an Audubon sanctuary helped to stop a poorly planned Florida Department of Transportation road project/elevated bridge through the area in the early 2000’s.
 The Sanctuary also provides us with valuable ecosystem services (for free!) such as flood water attenuation, storm water treatment, temperature regulation, wildlife enjoyment, and nutrient cycling.